Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: EM-domain Capacity Limit

 where $\bar{\varepsilon}_1$ is deduced from $\varepsilon_1$ based on $\left( \bar{\bm{d}}_{mn} \bar{\bm{d}}_{mn}^{T} \right) / {{\bar{d}_{mn}^2}} \approx \bm{\kappa} \bm{\kappa}^{T}$ and $\bm{\kappa}^{T} \bm{\kappa} = 1$, given by

 $A_{R} = M s_{R}$ and $A_{T} = N s_{T}$ are the overall surface area of RX and TX, respectively.
-It can be seen that the capacity limit in the far-field scenario grows logarithmically with the the transmit and receive surface areas, $A_{T}$ and $A_{R}$, and it decreases logarithmically with the square of surface distance.
-This conclusion is consistent with those insights on degree-of-freedom and power coupling obtained in \cite{Dardari2020Communicating2, Miller2000Communicating}.
+It can be seen that the capacity limit in the far-field scenario grows logarithmically with the transmit and receive surface areas, $A_{T}$ and $A_{R}$, and it decreases logarithmically with the square of TX-RX distance.
+Our conclusion of the far-field case is consistent with the insights on DoF and power coupling in \cite{Dardari2020Communicating2, Miller2000Communicating}.